 Chalcot Square is just a stone’s throw away from Chalcot Crescent and it really puts the glamour into painted houses.
 When I was last there, the residents were having a birthday party on the square complete with bunting and floral crockery.
 It looked like Britain’s version of Ramsay Street.

 DENBIGH TERRACE, W11

 This street often pops up on my Instagram feed.
-Just off the bohemian Portobello Road it’s a must-see if you’re in the area.
+Just off the bohemian Portobello Road, it’s a must-see if you’re in the area.
 My fondest memory is taking some shots with my mum the day we went to see Kate Bush in concert.
-My mum lived on nearby Pembridge Place when she first moved to London.
+My mum lived on nearby Pembridge Place when she first moved to London in her twenties.

 CONDUIT MEWS, W2